jloughry/help/README.md

 			echo "\nElapsed time $elapsed_time seconds." >> $reportfile fi

-As a bonus, your user will be pleased to discover that publishing in Composer is much faster now.
+As a bonus, your user will be pleased to discover that publishing in Composer is almost instantaneous now.

 Always specify the encoding!
 ----------------------------